ekmolloy/stamps-tutorial/tutorial.md

 Examining the [cladogram](images/rumino-cladogram.pdf), we can notice that GEQJ1S112HNELY was placed closer to the root than the GEQJ1S112HF5CU, which was placed sister to Saccharofermentans acetigenes -- however based on the [branch length](images/rumino-phylogeny.pdf) GEQJ1S112HF5CU may not necessarily have very high sequence identity to Saccharofermentans accetigenes.
 Branch lengths can also be very short, see placement of the query sequence GEQJ1SS112HN8VO on the Heliobacterium reference package [here](https://github.com/ekmolloy/stamps-tutorial/blob/master/images/helio-phylogeny.pdf).

-Use the [alignment file from SEPP](sepp/out/SEPP-RDP-RUMINO-READS_alignment.fasta) to compare the read GEQJ1S112HF5CU to the reference sequence Saccharofermentans_acetigenes_1 by visualizing the multiple sequence alignment.
+Use the [alignment file from SEPP](sepp/out/SEPP-RDP-RUMINO-READS_alignment.fasta) to compare the read GEQJ1S112HF5CU to the reference sequence Saccharofermentans_acetigenes_1.
 Extract the two sequences into a new fasta file
 ```
 grep -A1 "GEQJ1S112HF5CU" SEPP-RDP-RUMINO-READS_alignment.fasta > SEPP-RDP-RUMINO-READS_subset.fasta
 grep -A1 "Saccharofermentans_acetigenes_1" SEPP-RDP-RUMINO-READS_alignment.fasta >> SEPP-RDP-RUMINO-READS_subset.fasta